 Mass photometry builds on the principles of interference reflection microscopy (1) and interferometric scattering microscopy (2).
 It was developed by the research group of Prof. Kukura at Oxford University.
 They used carefully controlled illumination, a novel spatial-filtering strategy in the detection beam path (3) and careful image analysis to demonstrate that the minute amount of light scattered by single molecules can be reliably detected and, more importantly, correlates directly with molecular mass (Figure) (4).

 Figure: The principle of mass photometry.
-The light scattered by a molecule attached to the measurement interface interferes with light reflected at that interface.
-The interference contrast scales linearly with mass.
+The light scattered by a molecule that has landed on a measurement surface interferes with light reflected by that surface.
+The interference signal scales linearly with mass.

-The light scattered by a particle scales linearly with particle volume and refractive index.
-As the optical properties and density of proteins vary only by a few percent, their scattering signal is directly proportional to their sequence mass – making it possible to weigh single molecules with light (Fig 2).
-The correlation of scattering signal with mass holds true for a variety of biomolecules (glycoproteins, nucleic acids or lipids), making mass photometry a universal analysis tool for biomolecules in solution.
+The amount of light scattered by a particle scales linearly with the particle’s volume and refractive index.
+As the optical properties and density of biomolecules vary only by just a few percent, the scattering signal is directly proportional to the molecule’s mass – making it possible to weigh single molecules with light (Figure).
+The correlation of scattering signal with mass holds true for a variety of biomolecules (e.g. glycoproteins, nucleic acids and / or lipids), making mass photometry a universal analysis tool for biomolecules in solution.

 (1) Verschueren, J. Cell Sci.
 1985, 75, 279-301